ideonate/jupyter-innotater/README.md

 `path` - a path to be prefixed to all filenames provided in data.

-`width` and/or `height` to specify the maximum size of image to display.
-Currently just truncates the image - in the future some way to zoom to make large images manageable will be added.
+`width` and/or `height` to specify the maximum size of image to display as an integer number of pixels.
+For example, if you specify only width=300 then images will be scaled down to a width of 300 pixels if the image is larger, or will display at their original size if their width is <300 pixels.
+Similarly, `height` can be specified alone, or `width` and `height` specified together to fix the shape of the image display precisely, with the image scaled proportionally to fit if required.
+Any bounding box co-ordinates recorded will always be relative to the original image dimensions.

 #### BoundingBoxInnotation